Rules and Regulations

 - No blogs will be accepted which contravene the constitution of South Africa.
 This includes blogs which contain sexually explicit material, condones violence or religious discrimination.

 - The above rules and regulations will be determined by the management of the SA Blog Awards.
-Any contravention of the above rules and regulations may result in the immediate removal of a registration or blog without consultation.
+Any contravention of the above rules and regulations may result in the immediate removal of a registration and or entrant or blog without consultation.

 - The judges and SA Blog Awards decision will be final.